HackScaleTeam/hackscaleteam.github.io/_posts/2026-04-22-Computer-Network-IP-address&MAC-address.md

 Devices that will need to communicate over the internet will need two things: a name and a fingerprint.
 The digital device’s name and fingerprint are known as:

-•	IP address
+•	```IP address```

-•	MAC address
+•	```MAC address```

-Names are changeable (it’s a one hell of a process for anyone to change their names, but yes, it’s doable), but our fingerprints aren’t changeable; the equivalent of a device name is the device IP address.
+Names are changeable *(it’s a one hell of a process for anyone to change their names, but yes, it’s doable)*, but our fingerprints aren’t changeable; the equivalent of a device name is the device IP address.
 Even MAC addresses are changeable, but that’s for another day.

 IP address (Internet Protocol) is how we identify a node that’s connected to a network.
 These IPs can be associated with other nodes at different times.
 An example of an IP can be (127.0.0.1).
 It’s a set of numbers that is divided into four octets.
 IP addresses can never be active more than once in the same network.

 They follow a set of protocols and standards; this is how we ensure that all the devices in the same network speak the same language.
 There are two types of networks, depending on their reachability:

-•	Public Network
+•	```Public Network```

-•	Private Network
+•	```Private Network```

-A public network can be accessed via its public IP.
+A public network can be accessed via its *public IP*.
 A private network also has an IP, but let’s leave this also for another day cause it requires more depth in other topics.

-But what does it mean for an IP to be public or private?
-A public IP address is used to identify the device on the Internet; a private IP address is used to identify the device among other devices in a private network.
+But what does it mean for an *IP* to be *public* or *private*?

+*A public IP address* is used to identify the device on the Internet; *a private IP address* is used to identify the device among other devices in a private network.

-A very easy way to distinguish if the IP address is public or private is the first octet, if the first octet is 192 then that’s probably a private IP address, but this is just for the IPv4, there is also IPv6, IPv4 is a problem nowadays because it only support 2^32 (4.29 billion devices) and they are a lot more than just that nowadays, we ran into an IP shortage this is why they invented IPv6, and if you are wondering why not IPv5 well it was just an experimental protocol.
+A very easy way to distinguish if the *IP address* is *public* or *private* is the first octet, if the first octet is ```192``` then that’s probably *a private IP address*, but this is just for the *IPv4*, there is also *IPv6*, *IPv4* is a problem nowadays because it only support ```2^32 (4.29 billion devices)``` and they are a lot more than just that nowadays, we ran into an IP shortage this is why they invented *IPv6*, and if you are wondering why not *IPv5* well it was just an experimental protocol.

-IPv6 can support up to 2^128 (340 trillion plus devices), fixing our IP shortage issue.
+*IPv6 can support up to 2^128 (340 trillion plus devices), fixing our IP shortage issue.*

-MAC addresses:
+## MAC addresses:
-Any device on a network will have a microchip as a physical interface called NIC (network interface card), this physical interface will be assigned a unique address at the factory it was built, this interface is called MAC address (media access control) which are twelve characters hexadecimal number and each two values will be separated by a colon, will be divided into two parts, the first six character will represent the company that made this network interface and the other six characters are this interface unique number, let’s take for an example 75:c8:2b:a9:c6:ab.
+Any device on a network will have a microchip as a physical interface called NIC (network interface card), this physical interface will be assigned a unique address at the factory it was built, this interface is called MAC address (media access control) which are twelve characters hexadecimal number and each two values will be separated by a colon, will be divided into two parts, the first six character will represent the company that made this network interface and the other six characters are this interface unique number, let’s take for an example ```
+75:c8:2b:a9:c6:ab```

--75:c8:2b is the manufacturer's unique identifier.
+-```75:c8:2b``` is the manufacturer's unique identifier.

--A9:c6:ab is this interface's unique identifier.
+-```A9:c6:ab``` is this interface's unique identifier.